sjbennett123/scottjbennett/content/toee/quotes.md

 "I drove a hard bargin and they think I'm a pervert" - Aririck

-"oh nnnnnnnno, im gonna walk with my legs!' - elmo
+"oh nnnnnnnno, im gonna walk with my legs!' - Elmo

 "I am gonna carry this like a person! not hide it under my hat" - Aririck